craigprotzel/Mashups/Heroku_Node_Deploy/README.md

   git push heroku master
   ```
 * After creating the app, before doing the `push` you can run `git remote` to confirm the app was created and added as a remote repo.
 You might also want to check your heroku account's "Apps" page to confirm the app was created and added to your account.
+* Once the push is complete, your site should be live at `http://YOUR-APP-NAME.herokuapp.com/`
+This url will also print out to the Terminal after your push is complete

 #### Bonus - The Updates
 * To update you app, execute the following commands in Terminal